-203. HISTORY OF AMERICAN EDUCATION

-In this course the educational development in our country will be viewed in the light of the religious, social, economic, and political changes.
+203. HISTORY OF AMERICAN EDUCATION Three hours In this course the educational development in our country will be viewed in the light of the religious, social, economic, and political changes.

-205. GEOGRAPHY OF NORTH AMERICA

-206. GEOGRAPHY OF SOUTH AMERICA
+205. GEOGRAPHY OF NORTH AMERICA 1937-'38 Two hours 206.
+GEOGRAPHY OF SOUTH AMERICA 1937-'38 Two hours